renesespina-tech/reneespina-tech/README.md

 ### `@rene-dev`

 *Frontend dev who thinks **design is a superpower**.
-*I turn ideas into interfaces — pixel by pixel, with Figma open and coffee nearby.*
+I turn ideas into interfaces, pixel by pixel, with Figma, Framer open and coffee nearby.*

 </div>